abduskhazi/PL-Binding-Affinity-Prediction-using-ML/README.md

 The Execution ID is optional.
 Use the same number to reproduce your results.
 * The above should create 2 plots plotting *predicted y value* vs *expected y value*.
 `temp_validate.png` - Shows how good the model fits on our validation data.
-`temp_train.png` - Shows how good the model fits on our test data.
+`temp_train.png` - Shows how good the model fits on our training data.

 ## Reporting Issues / Requesting Features
 * Please use [Report issue or request feature](https://github.com/abduskhazi/MSc-Project/issues "Named link title") for this purpose.